bnidz/3DMoCapSuite/README.md

 ## USAGE
  <img width="364" alt="app_ui_" src="https://user-images.githubusercontent.com/31888418/216851602-b69f9b3f-eb64-4d94-9722-fc396d29d639.png">

-* Download the Defaul [.Blend file](https://github.com/bnidz/3DMoCapSuite/blob/main/3DMoCapSuite_Default_BlendFile_A001.blend) from this repository and open it on your blender
 * Have the addon installed and on the object mode, press N to open the sidebar and select the addon tab
-* Select the correct objects for the head and the camera
-* Assign correct values for the IP and PORT fields
+* Assign correct values for the IP and PORT fields (APP actually should get your address automaticly)
+* Input the same values that you have in the addon to the iOS MoCap Suite App and press START
-* After everything is set, you can press START to Start UDP server on the selected port
+* After everything is set, you can press START from the Addon and you should see the same character movements in Blender :)
-* You can change values of the checkboxes while the server is running
 * Press RECORD - to start recording shapekeys, you have to have timeline running :)

 ## CLIENT / iOS APP